Best Baked Lobster Tails Recipe (Super Easy!)

 • 4 lobster tails

-• 1/2 cup butter, melted
+• ½ cup good-quality butter, melted

 • 4 cloves garlic, minced

-• 1/2 teaspoon sweet or smoked paprika
+• ½ teaspoon sweet or smoked paprika

 • 1 tablespoon fresh parsley, finely chopped

-• Salt and pepper, to taste
+• salt and pepper, to taste

-• Extra melted butter, for serving (optional)
+• extra melted butter, for serving (optional)

 Instructions

-1. Preheat the oven to 500°F (260°C) and line a baking sheet with parchment paper or lightly grease it.
+• Preheat the oven to 500°F (260°C) and line a baking sheet with parchment paper or lightly grease it.

-• Gently pull the lobster meat out of the shell, leaving the end attached.
+• Butterfly the lobster tails.
+Using a pair of kitchen shears or kitchen scissors, carefully cut through the top of the lobster shell, stopping just before the tail fin.
+Gently pull the lobster meat out of the shell, leaving the end attached.
 Place the meat on top of the shell, fanning it slightly for an elegant presentation.

-• In a small bowl, mix the melted butter, minced garlic, lemon zest, paprika, parsley, salt, and pepper.
+• Make the garlic herb butter.
+In a small bowl, mix the melted butter, minced garlic, lemon zest, paprika, parsley, salt, and pepper until blended.

-• Use the middle rack of your oven.
-Bake for 8-10 minutes, depending on the size of the lobster tails.
-The lobster meat should be opaque and white, with an internal temperature of 140°F (60°C).
-If you aren’t sure, use an instant-read thermometer.
+• Bake.
+Place the lobster tails on the middle rack of your oven and bake for 8-10 minutes, depending on the size of the lobster tails.
+The lobster meat should be opaque and white, with an internal temperature of 140°F (60°C) on an instant-read thermometer.

-• Remove the lobster tails from the oven and serve with extra melted butter and the baked lemon slices on the side for added citrusy flavor.
+• Serve.
+Remove the lobster tails from the oven and serve with extra melted butter and the baked lemon slices on the side for added citrusy flavor.
+Enjoy your buttery, succulent lobster tails with garlic herb goodness!
+They're perfect for a special occasion or an indulgent dinner.

 Notes